btcpayserver/blog/blog/_posts/btcpay-server-2-2-0.md

 coverImage: "/images/2-2/btcpay2-2-featured.png"
 ---

 We're excited to announce the release of [BTCPay Server 2.2.0](https://github.com/btcpayserver/btcpayserver/releases/tag/v2.2.0).
 This major update improves accounting and coin management workflows, simplifies Lightning node management with the new LSP plugin, and brings significant enhancements to the plugin builder.
+It includes numerous performance and security bugfixes, and we plan for it to be the stable release upon which further updates will be built.
+We **strongly encourage you to update** as soon as possible to take advantage of all the improvements.

 ## **🚨Breaking Changes**